ghubbsd/LID-VTON/README.md

 # LID-VTON
-This repository contains the official implementation of the paper "LID-VTON" submitted to The Visual Computer journal.
+This repository contains the official implementation of the paper "Local Flow and Iteratively Refined Attention with Dense Residual Connections for Virtual Try-On" submitted to The Visual Computer journal.

 # Requirements
 The code is tested with the following environment: